All about 3-D Secure and 3-D Secure 2.0 (UPDATED)

 Overview of 3-D Secure among Issuers

-Issuers worldwide have recognized the value of 3-D Secure as well as the drawbacks of failing to implement it.
+Issuers worldwide have recognised the value of 3-D Secure as well as the drawbacks of failing to implement it.

 We have gathered some data from 2016 and 2017 on the number of issuers part of the EU28/EEA and outside.